aaOpenSource/aaLog/README.md

 If you think at first blush that creating a modular input is a lot more work than just streaming data over TCP in KVP format you would be correct.
 However, after you work through all of the details you will see that a modular input provides a package that provides for a much more consistent and repeatable experience for the end user.
 It is important to note that you will require a Splunk Forwarder to be installed on the machine where you are collecting logs.
 If this is not feasible then a standalone EXE that doesn't require an installation and run as a service might be a better option.

+###aalogWebAPI
+A project to allow for acessing log file data as on ODATA feed over HTTP.
+Currently there is only a single call `GetLogRecords` that calls `GetUnreadRecords` from the log reader library.

 ## Platforms